Vachenzo/checkio-empire-simple-areas/info/story.md

-To increase the storage we should can to calculate areas of rooms.
+To increase our storage capacity we should start with calculating the area of the rooms we have available.